x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/convert-a-mailbox.md

 ## How do you know this worked?

-To verify that you have successfully converted the mailbox, run the following Shell command:
+To verify that you have successfully converted the mailbox, run the following command in Exchange Online PowerShell:

 ```
 Get-Mailbox -Identity MarketingDept1 | Format-List RecipientTypeDetails
 ```

-The value for _RecipientTypeDetails_ should be _UserMailbox_.
+The value for _RecipientTypeDetails_ should be `UserMailbox`.

 For detailed syntax and parameter information, see [Get-Mailbox](https://technet.microsoft.com/library/8a5a6eb9-4a75-47f9-ae3b-a3ba251cf9a8.aspx).